coci/chitchat/docs/protocol.md

 ## 1. Introduction

-This document defines the **ChitChat Binary Message Protocol (CBMP)**, a lightweight protocol for encoding and decoding binary messages consisting of a fixed-size header and variable-length body.
+This document defines the **Simple Binary Message Protocol (SBMP)**, a lightweight protocol for encoding and decoding binary messages consisting of a fixed-size header and variable-length body.
 It is designed for efficient transmission of structured messages over byte streams such as TCP connections.

 ---